 De Bruijn Sequence and Universal Cycle Constructions

-Given an alphabet of size $k$, a de Bruijn (DB) sequence of order $n$ is a circular string of length $k^n$ where every $k$-ary string of length $n$ appears exactly once as a substring.
+Given an alphabet of size $k$, a de Bruijn (DB) sequence of order $n$ is a cyclic string of length $k^n$ where every $k$-ary string of length $n$ appears exactly once as a substring.

 Example $n=4$ and $k=2$